JosephGonzalez1/cmpm-121-F/DEVLOG.md

 ## 11/21/25
 - **Jenalee**: Fixed some dependencies, fixed commit cleanliness, will refactor later.
 - **Joseph Gonzalez**: Added a new branch for github pages to have a proper deployment.
-- **William Gonzalez**: Helped with the the trouble shooting and syntax errors for the deployment and making of the new branch.
+- **William Gonzalez**: Helped with the trouble shooting and syntax errors for the deployment and making of the new branch.